openenergymonitor/emontx4/docs/firmware.md

   - CT5: phase 2
   - CT6: phase 3
   - continued for 12 CT expansion board...

+- **3-phase (4-wire):** 3-phase support is for 3-phase, 4-wire systems only.
+That is systems with an L1, L2, L3 and a NEUTRAL wire.
+For 3-phase, 3-wire systems please contact us.

+- **North American split-phase systems:** The 3-phase voltage sensor can also be used to provide voltage measurement for North American split-phase systems.
+A custom phase allocation will likely be required for this configuration which can be achieved by minor firmware modification.

 - **Current only:** Supported by firmware 5 & 8 only, can be used with installations without an emonVs voltage sensor.
 These firmwares uses the older emonLibCM electricity monitoring library that has a fallback option to an assumed RMS voltage value if no AC voltage signal is detected.